caioleonhardt/blockchain-developer-nd1309/project-4/README.md

-# Project 3: Connect Private Blockchain to Front-End Client via APIs
+# Project 4: Secure Digital Assets on a Private Blockchain

-This project provides a private blockchain and RESTful API to create and retrieve blocks.
+This project provides a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.

 ## Requirements